zhubby/archgw/README.md

 To get in touch with us, please join our [discord server](https://discord.gg/pGZf2gcwEc).
 We will be monitoring that actively and offering support there.

 ## Demos
-* [Weather Forecast](demos/samples_python/weather_forecast/README.md) - Walk through of the core function calling capabilities of arch gateway using weather forecasting service
+* [Sample App: Weather Forecast Agent](demos/samples_python/weather_forecast/README.md) - A sample agentic weather forecasting appp that highlights core function calling capabilities of Arch.
-* [Network Agent](demos/samples_python/network_switch_operator_agent/README.md) - Build a networking co-pilot/agent agent with Arch
+* [Sample App: Network Operator Agent](demos/samples_python/network_switch_operator_agent/README.md) - A simple network device switch operator agent that can retrive device statistics and reboot them.
+* [User Case: Connecting to SaaS APIs](demos/use_cases/spotify_bearer_auth) - Connect 3rd party SaaS APIs to your agentic chat experience.

 ## Quickstart